-Our aim is to help our community enjoy their garden, home and workplace.
+Our aim is to help our community enjoy their garden, home and workplace, across Dorset, Hampshire and the New Forest.

 Gardening is good for the body and soul; whether it's the scent of fresh cut grass, the full flavour of a home-grown tomato, the pleasure of home cooked food with friends or the health benefits to be gained by having plants in the office, it's more than just a hobby.